Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS with TPM2.0, Secure Boot and Refind.md

 		  # btrfs sub create /mnt/@home
 		  # umount /mnt
 		  ```
-		- The guide also made a sub volume for the snapshots
+		- The guide also made a sub volume for the snapshots.
+I will be using `timeshift` to create snapshots so it was not needed.
+Maybe in the future I will be using it